ramiichr/myportfolio/REDIS_SETUP.md

-# Setting Up Redis for Website Traffic Dashboard
+# Setting Up Redis for Portfolio Analytics

-This document explains how to set up Redis for the website traffic dashboard in production on Vercel.
+This document explains how to set up Redis for the Portfolio Analytics in production on Vercel.

 ## Prerequisites